 When you use our Online and Text Giving features, ChurchTrac will automatically create an online batch within the Giving screen.
 These giving records will contain date, donor name, amount, and optional memo field provided by the donor.
 Outside of this information, we do not store or have access to any of the donor-provided payment information.

-All of our systems are redundant.
+All of our systems are fully redundant.
 We use a multiple layer infrastructure architecture - load balance, application, database, storage layer.
-Every layer is replicated and built on the most reliable web infrastructure available, Amazon’s AWS services.
+Every layer is replicated and built on the most reliable web infrastructure available.
 Because all of our systems are redundant, if one of part of our service goes down, you will still have access to your data on a concurrent fallback system.
 This enables us to have an unprecedented 99.9999% uptime.
+Additionally, we're able to scale our resources up automatically during periods of high demand in order to accommodate virtually any number of simultaneous users or requests.

 Backups of account data are preformed regularly throughout the day, providing us with hourly, daily, weekly, and monthly backups of your data.
 We don’t retain backups forever, and they are stored offline and offsite to prevent unauthorized access.